golfung/Training/KPMG_Data_Analytics_Virtual_Internship/readme.md

 ### You can see analysis in `R` language  [Here](https://github.com/golfung/Training/blob/main/KPMG_Data_Analytics_Virtual_Internship/Module_2_RAnalysis/KPMG_Analysis.R)
 ### Or you can [Click Here](https://posit.cloud/content/5189441) if you have posit.cloud account.

+## Task 3

+### Data Insights and Presentation

+Using visualisations to present insights

+**Here is your task**

+Please develop a dashboard that we can present to the client at our next meeting.
+Display your data summary and results of the analysis in a dashboard (see tools/references for assistance).
+Maximum of 3 dashboard views/tabs, creativity in layout and presentation is welcome.

+### Please see dashboard in Tableau by [Click Here](https://public.tableau.com/views/SprocketCentral_16737863115910/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link)